 If you’re like many people, you have not put much thought into who will make your health care decisions if you are unable or what kinds of decisions might need to be made.
-However, during these unprecedented times, you may find yourself thinking about health care issues more and more.
+However, you may find yourself thinking about health care issues more and more.
 If you or a loved one enters a hospital, one of the first questions you will be asked is if you have a Health Care Power of Attorney or a Living Will.
 A Living Will is also called an Advance Directive.
 These two documents will help ensure that the right people are making important decisions about your health care and will guide those persons to reach decisions consistent with your wishes.

 The Health Care Power of Attorney names an “Agent” to act on your behalf and make your health care decisions if you are unable.
 It also gives your Agent the power to talk to medical care providers and make arrangements for any health care needs or services that may arise.